earthly/website/blog/_posts/2023-03-09-bazel-build-with-caching.md

 - **Increased reliability**: There's no need for an internet connection to access build artifacts.
 - **Local caching is more secure**: Because build artifacts are only stored on the local machine, you can't access them over the network.

-However, local caching can create the following limitations:
+However, local caching has the following limitations:

 - **Limited storage space**: Local caching takes up more disk space on the local computer.
 This is problematic if the computer has limited storage capacity, especially if you're building large projects.
 - **Sharing limitations**: With local caching, build artifacts are only stored locally.
 You can't share them with other team members or across different computers.
 This is a huge setback when multiple team members work on the same Bazel built project.